 I am very fortunate.
-I have an interesting circle of friends and acquaintances from all walks of life.
-Americans who are Asian, Hispanic and black, and people on almost every continent and dozens of countries that my husband and I know from work and travel.
-They are Christians, Hindus, Muslims and Jews; young, old and in-between; religiously observant and not.
+Why?
+Because I travel and have an interesting circle of friends and acquaintances from all walks of life.
+Americans who are Asian, Hispanic, and Black, and people on almost every continent and dozens of countries that my husband and I know from work and travel.
+They are Christians, Hindus, Muslims, and Jews; young, old, and in-between; religiously observant and not.

-It’s rare to be able to say, “I have a personal FAQ”—but I do.
+It’s rare to be able to say, “I have a personal FAQ,” but I do.
 And it’s “Why are you wearing a red string?”

 My response is as interesting and compelling to my friends and acquaintances as their wide-ranging histories and cultural practices are to me.
 But more significantly—my response always inspires the same reaction from each and every one of them.

-Why I wear a red string
+Why I Wear a Red String

 This is my response when they ask me why I wear a red string around my wrist: